 is known as the numerical aperture (abbreviated NA), and provides a convenient indicator of the resolution for any particular objective.
 Numerical aperture is generally the most important design criteria (other than magnification) to consider when selecting a microscope objective.
 Values range from 0.1 for very low magnification objectives (1x to 4x) to as much as 1.6 for high-performance objectives utilizing specialized immersion oils.
 As numerical aperture values increase for a series of objectives of the same magnification, we generally observe a greater light-gathering ability and increase in resolution.

-Objective numerical aperture can be dramatically increased by designing the objective to be used with an immersion medium, such as oil, glycerin, or water.
+Objective numerical aperture can be dramatically increased by designing the objective to be used with an immersion medium, such as oil, glycerin, silicone, or water.
 By using an immersion medium with a refractive index similar to that of the glass coverslip, image degradation due to thickness variations of the cover glass are practically eliminated whereby rays of wide obliquity no longer undergo refraction and are more readily grasped by the objective.
 Typical immersion oils have a refractive index of 1.51 and a dispersion similar to that of glass coverslips.
 Light rays passing through the specimen encounter a homogeneous medium between the coverslip and immersion oil and are not refracted as they enter the lens, but only as they leave its upper surface.
 It follows that if the specimen is placed at the aplanatic point of the first objective lens, imaging by this portion of the lens system is totally free of spherical aberration.

 Matthew Parry-Hill and Michael W. Davidson - National High Magnetic Field Laboratory, 1800 East Paul Dirac Dr., The Florida State University, Tallahassee, Florida, 32310.